MatchuPitchu/react-summary/Readme.md

   - consume context with useContext (-> look above)

-- useContext vs props
+- context vs props
   - in short: props for configuration, context for state management accross components or the entire app
+  - props
     - in most cases, use props to pass data to components, because props let you configure components and make them reusable
+    - if you have smth that you will adapt often, like a button that you use in different situations and so you should be more flexible
+  - context
-  - if you have smth which you would forward to lots of components AND you are forwarding it to a component that does smth very specific (-> like the navigation), but NOT smth that you will adapt often (-> like a button that you use in different situations and so you should be more flexible)
+    - if you have smth which you would forward to lots of components AND you are forwarding it to a component that does smth very specific or unique (-> like the navigation)
     - React Context is NOT optimized for high frequency changes (every second or multiple times every second) -> then Redux is option
-  - React Context shouldn't be used to replace ALL component communications and props: component should still be configurable via props AND short "prop chains" might not need any replacement
+  - React Context shouldn't be used to replace ALL component communications and props
+  - a component should still be configurable via props AND short "prop chains" might not need any replacement

 ## Rerendering of Components